Academic Year Housing

 When will I know if I will be offered on-campus housing?

-Is there potential impact to continuing students who are guaranteed housing (first-years, transfers, and sophomores)?
+Is there a potential impact on students who are guaranteed housing (first-years, new transfers, and sophomores)?

-We are planning to house first-years, transfers, and sophomore students for fall 2021–spring 2022.
+We are planning to house first-years, new transfers, and sophomore students for fall 2021–spring 2022.
 If you have completed a fall 2021–spring 2022 housing contract via the Housing Portal, and have received a room assignment, you can expect to have on-campus housing (unless future guidance from local public health officials precludes it).
-For new, incoming first-year and transfer students, we plan to send room assignment emails on Friday, July 16.
+For new, incoming first-year and transfer students, we plan to send room assignment emails by no later than Friday, August 6.

-Is there potential impact to international students and those coming from out of state?
+Is there a potential impact on international students and those coming from out of state?

-No. International and out-of-state students are able to live on campus as long as you are enrolled at Pepperdine and have completed a contract via the Housing Portal.
+No. International and out-of-state students are able to live on campus as long as they are enrolled at Pepperdine, have completed a contract via the Housing Portal, and receive a housing placement from our office.

 Will first-year and transfer students still be able to select their roommates?